jtlap/nt2/doc/source/sdk/errors/concept.rst

 When defined, this macro triggers the use of compile-time concept check in key points of |nt2| internal code, preventing some compile-time errors earlier.

-Concept checking is a powerful tool to assert correctness of template metaprograms and other generative programming idioms.
+Concept checking is a powerful tool to assert correctness of template programs and other generative programming idioms.
 However, current implementation of Concept checking is rather demanding in term of compilation time.
 This macro allow developer to check for non-obvious template related errors at compile time